heimarvega/mslearn-tailspin-spacegame-web/README.md

-# Scrum Day 2022 Medellín
+# Scrum Day 2022 Medellín en charla de devOps
 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a